-- Brookfield-The Town of Brookfield has been actively planning since the early 1990s.
+- Brookfield The Town of Brookfield has been actively planning since the early 1990s and has a Town Plan (adopted 2016).
 Land use in Brookfield is guided by subdivision regulations (revised in 2005) and a zoning bylaw (revised in 2010).
 The pattern of development for land in Brookfield which abuts Chelsea is primarily rural/agricultural in nature, with some areas identified as more appropriate for conservation.
-There are no conflicts between the Brookfield Town Plan and the Chelsea Town Plan. - Tunbridge Tunbridge has a Town Plan (revised in 2012) and a Flood Hazard Bylaw.
+There are no conflicts between the Brookfield Town Plan and the Chelsea Town Plan. - Tunbridge Tunbridge has a Town Plan (adopted 2021) and a Flood Hazard Bylaw.
 Tunbridge identifies Route 110 as a visually significant corridor and has included strict language in their Plan that would require developers under Act 250 to design proposals in such a fashion that they protect the scenic quality of the corridor.
 The only potential for conflict between Tunbridge and Chelsea is the Industrial Area located adjacent to Tunbridge on the West side of Route 110.
-Because the valley becomes tight and hilly in this area, Industrial development in Chelsea is unlikely to have a visual impact on Route 110 in Tunbridge. - Vershire The Town of Vershire maintains a Town Plan (revised in 2011), Zoning (revised in 2008) and a Flood Hazard Bylaw.
+Because the valley becomes tight and hilly in this area, Industrial development in Chelsea is unlikely to have a visual impact on Route 110 in Tunbridge. - Vershire The Town of Vershire maintains a Town Plan (adopted 2017), Zoning (revised in 2008) and a Flood Hazard Bylaw.
 Chelsea and Vershire share access to Route 113, which is the primary east/west corridor for the area.
 Vershire's pattern of development in areas adjacent to Chelsea is primarily rural residential with some conservation areas as well.
 When Chelsea implements the Mixed-Use Development Area, which is located along Route 113 abutting Vershire, it is possible that some conflict between land uses could arise.
-Chelsea's Planning Commission will have to craft zoning regulations that allow for conditions that will minimize the potential for visual and other impacts on neighboring residences in Vershire. - Washington The Town of Washington has a municipal plan and a recently adopted zoning ordinance.
+Chelsea's Planning Commission will have to craft zoning regulations that allow for conditions that will minimize the potential for visual and other impacts on neighboring residences in Vershire. - Washington The Town of Zoning Bylaws (revised 2007), and Flood Hazard Regulations (adopted 1992).
 Washington's land use plan is very limited in scope with the majority of the lands that abut Chelsea being designated generally as Rural Residential, which is consistent with the Chelsea land use plan.